Logo

 Not all APIs do the same thing.

-• Use REST API for quick and simple tasks.
+• Use the REST API for quick and simple tasks.

-• Try SOAP API if your system needs strong formatting and rules.
+• Try the SOAP API if your system requires strict formatting and rules.

-• Go for Bulk API when moving thousands of records.
+• Choose the Bulk API when transferring thousands of records.

-• Use Streaming API when you need updates the moment something changes.
+• Use the Streaming API when you need immediate updates as changes occur.

 4. Set up permission set licenses

-Just having an API isn’t enough.
+Having an API alone is not sufficient.
 The user making the call must have the correct Salesforce API Integration permission set license.
-This controls who can use the API and what they can access.
-Without this, the connection will fail.
+This license controls who can use the API and what they can access.
+Without it, the connection will fail.

 5. Test everything first

-Always try things out in a Salesforce sandbox before touching your live data.
-It helps you catch problems early and avoid unwanted changes in your main system.
+Always test changes in a Salesforce sandbox before working with your live data.
+This helps you to identify issues early and prevent unwanted changes in your main system.

-Once these basics are in place, connecting apps with Salesforce becomes a lot simpler.
-Just take one step at a time.
+Once these basics are in place, connecting apps with Salesforce becomes much simpler.
+Take one step at a time.

 Best Practices to Follow for Salesforce Integration API Use